-If the ECpvX is set up to do arbitrage control based on the spot prices, two navigation buttons for scrolling up/down will appear.
-Clicking these will take you through the pages below where various forecasts of the day's performance and profit are shown.
+If ECopti is enabled, an icon will appear on the right.
+Clicking it will take you through the pages below where various forecasts of the day's performance and profit are shown.

 Battery

 Clicking the Battery icon leads to the below pages where more detailed information of the PV plant can be found.
 Clicking the up/down arrows will browse through them.